Disability Support Services

 Disability Support Services Welcome

 The Disability Support Services (DSS) provides a broad range of services to ensure that every student receives equal access to both an education as well as all aspects of campus life.
-DSS strives to provide services that will enable students with disabilities to participate fully in university life and ensure that a person with a disability will not, on the basis of that disability, be denied full and equal access to academic and co-curricular programs.
+DSS strives to provide services that will enable students to participate fully in university life and ensure that a person with a disability will not, on the basis of that disability, be denied full and equal access to academic and co-curricular programs.
 We look forward to working with you!

 If you have any questions, or need more information, please contact the DSS representative at the campus you plan to attend.